 Whether your back is sore from sitting all day or your hip flexors are tight, stretching is the best way to relieve pain.
 Additionally, stretching regularly is one of the best ways to prevent injury-both from daily life and sports.

 Increased flexibility and gaining a full range of motion

 Gaining flexibility is great.
 The ability to pick something off the floor or to twist in your chair with ease is important.
 Stretching does more than give you the ability to touch your toes, though.
 You’ll be able to turn your neck with ease and be able to lift your legs up higher.
 You will be able to move freely like your younger self.

 One of the best ways to improve your quality of sleep is to get regular exercise.
 Stretching has the benefit of allowing your muscles to relax, which will help you fall asleep faster and to improve your sleep hygiene.

-Much like with other types of exercise, stretching is known to improve your mood and to boost mental health.
+Much like with other types of exercise, stretching is known to improve your mood and boost mental health.
 This is because your body releases feel-good endorphins, as well as reducing any spots of tension that are causing you pain and discomfort.
-Stretching and exercise are a great way to regulate anxiety and depression and are often recommended by doctors for this reason.
+Stretching and exercise are great ways to regulate anxiety and depression and are often recommended by doctors for this reason.

 Stretching encourages blood flow throughout your body, especially to neglected areas.
 This removes waste products and brings fresh oxygen and nutrients.
 You will feel refreshed and revitalized after a good stretching session.